 The Roost will hold over 50lbs so any laptop will fit on it without worry of collapsing.
 To make sure it fits snugly, the only requirement is that the "front edge" of the laptop chassis is less than 0.75" (1.9 cm) thick, so it can fit in snuggly.

-In order to use the Roost Stand ergonomically, you’ll need to invest in a trackpad or mouse.
-I personally prefer apple’s most recent edition of their trackpad and keyboard as they don’t require batteries like previous versions.
+In order to use the Roost Stand ergonomically, you’ll need to invest in a portable keyboard and trackpad/mouse.
+I personally prefer Apple’s most recent edition of their trackpad and keyboard as they don’t require batteries like previous versions.
 They also pack really light, they hold a charge for a long time, and work well.

 Before I started freelancing I trained myself to be productive with just one screen, but many of my colleagues won’t leave the house without a second travel monitor.
 This allows for you to maintain your productivity from outside of the house and your home set-up and minimize frustration.